selwynpolit/d9book/book/modules.md

 With over 50,000 modules, Drupal has the ability to do almost anything.
 This also means it can be a little tough to find what you need.
 Here is a list of modules that are important, useful and interesting.

+{: .note }
+If you want to check the usage for a module that isn't as popular as say [token](https://www.drupal.org/project/token) which clearly displays `636,845 sites report using this module` Check the url [https://www.drupal.org/project/usage/token](https://www.drupal.org/project/usage/token) Just replace `token` with the machine name for that module.